SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 ```
 ####Observation:
-1.The functionality of the buttons on List Views can be altered by changing the
-         <br />appropriate functions in include/ListView/ListViewDisplay.php.<br />
+1. The functionality of the buttons on List Views can be altered by changing the appropriate functions in include/ListView/ListViewDisplay.php.<br />
-2.There is no need to 'Repair' the Sugar database again.
+2. There is no need to 'Repair' the Sugar database again.
 Just need to refresh the
 pages to reflect the changes.<br />
 3. Here we are adding/altering a core document in Sugar.
 So, not sure if it is upgrade
 safe.<br />